zqx1392/hello-world/README.md

-delete function from POILocationImprover

-write more comment in DBComparer.cpp

 new webpage
 - add more content, fix content, find our strong points (compare to other web)
 - post setA-E to facebook